Escape-Technologies/graphql-armor/packages/graphql-armor/README.md

 ```

 We are using yarn as our package manager and [the workspaces monorepo setup](https://classic.yarnpkg.com/lang/en/docs/workspaces/).
 Please read the associated documentation and feel free to open issues if you encounter problems when developing on our project!

+## 🤝 We're hiring!

+We believe it’s time to bring more AI-driven innovation to cybersecurity, and we'd love your help in building this dream!
+Want to join our adventure?
+Check out our [**Careers**](https://jobs.escape.tech) page!